MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/schtasks-create.md

 Examples
 To run a task with system permissions
-This command schedules the MyApp program to run on the local computer with permissions of the System account.
+This example schedules the MyApp program to run on the local computer with permissions of the System account.
 In this example, the task is scheduled to run on the fifteenth day of every month, but you can use any schedule type for a task run with system permissions.

-The command uses the /ru System parameter to specify the system security context.
-Because system tasks do not use a password, the /rp parameter is omitted.
+This example uses the /ru System parameter to specify the system security context.
+Because system tasks don't use a password, the /rp parameter is omitted.

 Copy